commercialhaskell/stack/doc/yaml_configuration.md

 variable.
 These will be used when resolving the location of executables, and will also be visible in the `PATH` variable of processes run by stack.

-For example, to prepend `/path-to-some-dep/bin` to your PATh:
+For example, to prepend `/path-to-some-dep/bin` to your PATH:

 ```yaml
 extra-path: